phcollignon/nfs-server-minikube/README.md

 Please note that this is only for testing, development and educational purposes.

-It has been developped for the course "Deploying Statefull Application to Kubernetes" @PluralSight (to be published soon).
+It has been developed for the course "Deploying Statefull Application to Kubernetes" @PluralSight (to be published soon).

 ## Environment
 The environment consists of :